zendeskgarden/react-components/docs/migration.md

 - Exported constants prefixed with `ARRAY_` no longer have a prefix.
 - The following types have been removed: `ALIGN_ITEMS`, `ALIGN_SELF`, `DIRECTION`, `JUSTIFY_CONTENT`, `TEXT_ALIGN`, `GRID_NUMBER`, `BREAKPOINT`, `SPACE`, and `WRAP`
+- Subcomponent exports for `Grid` have been deprecated and will be removed in a future major version.
+  Update to subcomponent properties (e.g., `Grid.Row`).

 #### @zendeskgarden/react-modals